Sequence and Consequence

 Another modal schema that is not part of \stal is

 H is valid on a modal frame just in case it's \emph{connected}: whenever $wRv$ and $wRu$, either $vRu$ or $uRv$.
 The accessibility relations of $\omega$-sequence frames are connected: if $\tau$ and $\rho$ are distinct tails of $\sigma$, whichever of them has greater rank is a tail of the other and hence accessible from it.
-But H is not part of \stal or of even of \stal extended with the 4 axiom, since order frames with transitive accessibility relations need not have connected accessibility relations.
+But H is not part of \stal or even of \stal extended with the 4 axiom, since order frames with transitive accessibility relations need not have connected accessibility relations.

 In addition to 4 and H, the logic of $\omega$-sequence frames also includes schemas which essentially involve the conditional.
-We will discuss two such schemas, which together yield an axiomatization of the the logic of $\omega$-sequences models.
-In this section, we begin with the following:
+We will discuss two such schemas, which together yield an axiomatization of the logic of $\omega$-sequence models.
+We begin with a schema we call \textsf{Flattening}:

 Let \vflat be the result of adding Flattening to \stal (i.e., the smallest extension of \stal including every instance of Flattening and closed under Detachment and Normality).